ogradyc01/GoldenCheetah/Upgrade_v3.2_Troubleshooting_Guide.md

 If - for whatever historic reason - still activities file(s) exist in the athlete's activity folder which DO NOT follow this convention they are NOT considered in the conversion to .JSON + stored in /activities but are reported as erroneous and will stay unchanged in the athlete directory.

-What you can do is:
+What to do:
 a) Rename the file name to follow the required convention (here you have to make sure that date/time are correct) and restart GoldenCheetah to re-check/re-run the upgrade process
-b) Try to import the file into GoldenCheetah again - the import creates the .JSON in /activities and creates a copy of the original file in /imports.
-If the import is SUCCESSFUL you then need to delete the source file in the athlete directory to avoid further error messages when starting GoldenCheetah.
+b) Try to import the file into GoldenCheetah again using manual "Import from ..." - the import creates the .JSON in /activities.
+If the import is SUCCESSFUL we recommend to MOVE the file manually to /imports or /downloads sub-directory (to keep the original).

 ## Files cannot not be moved to the sub-folders